hapax/hapax.github.io/assets/chandra.md

 Electrons automatically clear their orbitals by the *Pauli exclusion principle*, a point we will return to below.

-That's where the resemblance ends.
+But that's where the resemblance ends.
 The solar system is classical, and planets can orbit the sun at any old radius they like.
 In contrast, atoms obey quantum mechanics, and the orbits are